adalca/neurite/README.md

 A neural networks toolbox with a focus on medical image analysis in tensorflow/keras for now.

 > ⚠️ **Warning**: neurite is under active development.
-We are in the process of finalizing the structure for PyTorch.
-Please keep this in mind when using the library, as interfaces may change.
+We are in the process of finalizing the structure for PyTorch -- interfaces may change.

 ## Install

 To use the Neurite library, either clone this repository and install the requirements listed in `setup.py` or install directly with pip.